Lakireddy Bali Reddy

 Reddy's case ultimately served as the building block for California's anti-trafficking movement.

 Early life and education

-Reddy was born in 1937 in the village of Velvadam, in the Krishna district of Andhra Pradesh, India and at age 17 was married for the first time to a 14-year-old girl.
-Married three times, Reddy has three sons, Raj, Vijay and Prasad Lakireddy.
+Reddy was born in 1937 in the village of Velvadam in the Krishna district of Andhra Pradesh.
+India At age 17, he married a 14-year-old girl.
+Married three times, Reddy had three sons, Raj, Vijay and Prasad Lakireddy.
 Raj died in a motorcycle crash while attending Chennai Medical college in 1985.

-Reddy completed his Bachelor's in Science and Bachelor's in Technology degrees from Osmania University in Hyderabad and then attended the University of California, Berkeley on a scholarship in 1960, graduating with a master's degree in chemical engineering.
+Reddy completed his BSc and BTech from Osmania University in Hyderabad.
+In 1960, he went to the University of California, Berkeley on a scholarship, graduating with a MEng in chemical engineering.

 Business and trafficking

 In 1975, Reddy opened the Pasand Madras Indian Cuisine restaurant in downtown Berkeley.
 Over the years, he used its profits to acquire more than 1,000 run-down apartment buildings.
 By 2000, he had used its profits to become the second largest property owner in the city, second only to the University of California.
 By 2000, he owned real estate assets valued at US$69 million and had income of US$1 million per month from his 1,000 rental properties.

 Reddy also owned a construction company with his brother Hanimireddy Lakireddy (a Yale University-trained cardiologist) that was located near his restaurant in Berkeley.
 He opened a second Pasand Indian Cuisine Restaurant in Santa Clara and owned nightclubs in Berkeley and San Francisco.

 Reddy used his money to improve his home community of Velvadam, where he built two elementary schools and a high school, created sources of clean drinking water, and paid for a new wing at the local hospital.
 Because of Reddy's many capital expenditures, Velvadam became known as a "mini-U.S.A."
 Some villagers adored him for his power and spending.

 The majority of the villagers in Velvadam were of the Dalit ("untouchable") caste.
 Beginning in 1986, Reddy used his status to convince them that he could better their lives by bringing them to America.
 Reddy brought as many as 99 people, mostly women and girls, to the United States.
 In many cases, he used fraudulent visas, sham marriages, and fake identities.

 Anita Chabria, a California-based journalist, wrote, "Reddy ruled over his victims like a feudal lord, imposing his law rather than U.S. law by keeping his targets isolated and afraid — of him, and of their tenuous position as illegal immigrants — and by importing the rules of the caste system, an apartheid that India has fought to eradicate but that still governs the daily lives of many Hindus".